 The high number of proposed units for this complex in the Promenade District is titillating, and all the more so in light of the Fane development of up to three towers (two taller than the Industrial Trust) recently proposed for the 195 land.
 Is there a market?
 I got a call just a couple hours ago from Providence development maven Lee Juskalian, now living in California.
 He was excited, and said that given the new proposals piling up in and near downtown, including maybe 1,000 new jobs at high salaries, the market for housing might be plausible.
 Maybe he’s right.
 Of course, if more of the developments he cites were designed to boost rather than to undermine the historical character of Providence, as all too many are now, a further revitalization of Rhode Island’s capital city would be much more likely.
 Differentiation from competition is vital.

-The Harris Avenue proposal comes from the Carpionato Group, of Cranston, which has developed the Chapel View mixed-use center next to Garden City on the state’s old reform school, incorporating some of the latter’s stone architecture.
+The Harris Avenue proposal comes from the Carpionato Group, of Johnston, which has developed the Chapel View mixed-use center next to Garden City on the state’s old reform school in Cranston, incorporating some of the latter’s stone architecture.
 A marvelously delicious restaurant does business in the old chapel, named the Chapel Grille.
 Carpionato also has a development history in Providence.
 Lovely proposals, with superb drawings that cause, at least in some, palpitations of the architectural heart.
 But we have been here before.

 Carpionato proposed to replace on this same Harris Avenue site the old produce terminal that was demolished about a decade ago.
 A mixed-use commercial development intended to build on the strength of Providence Place.
 Nothing happened.
 Around the same time, it proposed a hotel on Parcel 12, the triangular land next to Kennedy Plaza.
 The Capital Center Commission’s design committee turned thumbs down because the proposal was traditional.
 Instead of striking back, Carpionato slunk off into the sunset.
 Carpionato was first to propose a mixed-use development on the east side of the 195 corridor.
 The design was adorable.
 The 195 commission shunted the project aside because another developer had a small proposal for part of the same land.
 Return with a new plan, said the commissioners to Carpionato.
 So why has its excellent proposal not been reconfigured to exclude that parcel and sent to the 195 commission again?
 Good question. … Greg?